Hanan Shield: Record (1946–2006)

-2007
+2007–2010 Mid Canterbury

-On 6 October 2007, Mid Canterbury won the Shield from North Otago with a 25–22 victory.
+On 6 October 2007, Mid Canterbury won the Shield from North Otago, who had held the shield since 2000, with a 25–22 victory.
 In a fiercely contested clash in front of a record crowd at Oamaru's Centennial Park, Mid Canterbury played themselves into a Shield winning position.
 Mid Canterbury made the decisive break thanks to two stunning solo tries to young winger Brenton Connell, then hung on in the final 20 minutes despite losing star midfielder Jack Umaga to a broken jaw.
 This ended North Otago's Hanan Shield reign of 14 defences over seven years.

-2008

-On 9 August Mid Canterbury made their first Hanan Shield defence of 2008 when they ran onto the Ashburton Showgrounds to play South Canterbury.
-It was the first Hanan Shield match contested under the new experimental law variations (ELVs), and it was South Canterbury who put on the early pressure with prop Timaru Tafa crossing in the 6th minute.
+On 9 August 2008 Mid Canterbury made their first Hanan Shield defence when they ran onto the Ashburton Showgrounds to play South Canterbury in the first Hanan Shield match contested under the new experimental law variations (ELVs).
+It was South Canterbury who put on the early pressure with prop Timaru Tafa crossing in the 6th minute.
 Mid Canterbury's 19-year-old wing Brenton Connell sliced through a midfield gap on his own 10-metre line, broke a tackle and sprinted away down the left-hand flank to score in the corner.
 In the 29th minute, loose forward Jon Dampney showed his strength in shrugging off a tackler to score in the corner.
 Connell made it two for the afternoon when Dampney took a quick throw, which saw the ball spread to the opposite sideline into the hands of Connell who crossed the line and scored.
 South Canterbury started the second half strong, and scored two tries in the first 10 minutes, to loose forward Eric Smith and Tafa got his second.
 Mid Canterbury were trailing 19–18 but were not about to give up.
 A try to second five-eighth Richard Fridd pulled them back into the game, while two more tries were scored by first five-eighth Dan Maw and Dampney who scored his second.
-Mid Canterbury 37 (Brenton Connell 2, Jon Dampney 2, Richard Fridd, Dan Maw tries; Dan Maw pen, two con) South Canterbury 19 (Timaru Tafa 2, Eric Smith tries; Luke Reihana two con), HT: 18–5.

-2011 to 2015 seasons
+Mid Canterbury retained the Hanan Shield until 2010.

+2010 South Canterbury

+In the last Hanan Shield challenge in the 2010 Heartland Championship, South Canterbury took the Shield from Mid Canterbury.

+2011 North Otago

+In the first Hanan Shield challenge of the 2011 Heartland Championship, North Otago uplifted the Shield from South Canterbury.
+North Otago retained the Shield for one challenge.

-North Otago defeated Mid Canterbury 24–18 on 24 September 2011.
+2012 Mid Canterbury

 Mid Canterbury claimed the Hanan Shield from North Otago with a 7–3 win on 8 September 2012.

+2012 South Canterbury

 On 13 October 2012 South Canterbury claimed the shield by defeating Mid Canterbury 17–15 at Fraser Park in Timaru.
 South Canterbury outscored their opponents by three tries to two.

 South Canterbury retained the shield by defeating Mid Canterbury 48–20 in the 2012 Lochore Cup semi-final on 21 October.